Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 Quorum: 3

-Disqualifications: Where there may be a conflict of pecuniary interest.
+Disqualifications: Where there may be a conflict of or a pecuniary interest.

 Delegation to the Head Teacher